mrdrivingduck/paper-outline/Wireless Network Security/An Effcient Scheme to Detect Evil Twin Rogue Access Point Attack in 802.11 Wi-Fi Networks/Outline - An Effcient Scheme to Detect Evil Twin Rogue Access Point Attack in 802.11 Wi-Fi Networks.md

 # Outline

-## An Effcient Scheme to Detect Evil Twin Rogue Access Point Attack in 802.11 Wi‑Fi Networks
+## An Effcient Scheme to Detect Evil Twin Rogue Access Point Attack in 802.11 Wi-Fi Networks - IJWIN 2018

 Created by : Mr Dk.